dima99la/auto-annotated-portfolio/content/pages/index.md

       in data analysis, team management, and process optimization.
 Skilled in Power BI, SQL, Python, and SPC.
 Committed to innovation, operational excellence, and data-driven decision-making.
-    subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+    subtitle: "Hey there!
+Buckle up and get ready to be impressed by my journey from intern to Head of Data and Cyber Infrastructure.\_ wrangling data, leading teams, and optimizing processes, I've got some serious skills in Power BI, SQL, Python.
+Scroll down for more jaw-dropping details and credentials."
     styles:
       self:
         height: auto